Anas-Babar/Cyclistic-Google-Case-Study/README.md

 Article : [Medium](https://medium.com/@anas_babar/cyclistic-google-data-analytics-capstone-1dde5acd0258)

 Deliverables
-A clear statement of the business task
+1.A clear statement of the business task
-A description of all data sources used
-Documentation of any cleaning or manipulation of data A summary of analysis
+2.A description of all data sources used 3.Documentation of any cleaning or manipulation of data 4.A summary of analysis
-Supporting visualizations and key findings
+5.Supporting visualizations and key findings
-Top three recommendations based on analysis
+6.Top three recommendations based on analysis